sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Now that I've gotten FF nightly interop done, have tweaked the output from ``s-server -www`` a bit.
+Also changed how the ``SSL_SESSION.ext.hostname`` is set when we do get an ESNI.
+Not sure yet if I've got that right.
+Left a TODO in ``ssl/statem/extensions_srvr.c`` in the ctos handler.
+For now, that results in a correct-looking display in FF nightly, but need to figure out how it might play with use of SessionTickets/resumption and early data.
+(Probably gotta go back to the spec to see what it says on that.)

 - Trying FF nightly vs. my test server and getting an ESNI decrypt error.
   After a bit of messing with NSS's ``tstclnt`` the standalone tester works ok again now.
 (I had to add a ``-b`` command line argument in ``nssdoit.sh``.)